yiqing-xia/AutoTransfer_From_Excel_To_Word/README.md

 # AutoTransfer_From_Excel_To_Word
-A script to iteratively auto-transfer information in Excel file to Word file
+A script that iteratively auto-transfers poster information stored in a Excel file into an abstract formatted Word file, with customisable font sizes, styles, and layouts.
+A image illustration as follows: